-Video has become an incredibly common part of everyday life.
+Video has become a common part of everyday life.
 People take videos on smartphones, upload them via YouTube, and share them on Facebook.

 If you’re looking for a more serious editor, give Lightworks a look.
-This tool has been around since 1989 (that’s 25 years) and has been used to edit many professional movies you’ve probably watched and enjoyed, like Pulp Fiction and Braveheart.
+This tool has been around since 1989 and has been used to edit many professional movies you’ve probably watched and enjoyed, like Pulp Fiction and Braveheart.

 As you might expect, this professional-grade editor comes with a professional-grade learning curve.
 This is a non-linear editor, which means it is not based on a simple A-to-B video timeline.
 That makes advanced edits easier, but thoroughly confuses newbies.
 Add tons of effects and multi-cam editing and you’ve got one heck of a nut to crack.
 If you manage it, though, you’ll be able to create videos of higher quality than most other free editors.

-This program represents a half-step between very serious software, like Lightworks, and a basic video editor like Movie Maker.
-Non-linear editing is supported, subtitles can be added, and the software’s file format lets users save all the settings associated with a project, which can be re-applied to another project.
+This program represents a half-step between very serious software, like Lightworks, and a basic video editor like the infamous Windows Movie Maker.
+It supports nonlinear editing, you can add subtitles, and the software’s file format lets users save all the settings associated with a project, which you can then re-applied to another project.
 Scripting is available through the GUI or directly through a command line.
 Virtually all major video and audio formats are supported for input and most are supported for output, though WMV and QuickTime are absent.

 You can grab Avidemux from the developer’s website, which includes a link to a wiki and forums that will help you become familiar with the software.